bridge-core/bridge-core.github.io/content/docs/extension-docs/custom-commands.md

     })
     ```

--   `template(templateFunction: (componentArgs: string[]) => void): void`
+-   `template(templateFunction: (componentArgs: string[]) => string[] | string): void`
     The `templateFunction` recieves a string of values representing the arguments that the user has input after the command.
-It should return an array of commands that represent the commands to be put in place of the custom command in compilation.
+It should return a command or list of commands that represent the commands to be put in place of the custom command in compilation.

 ## Extension Manifest